 List an overview of the following:

-Make a list of questions and answers that clients/customers frequently ask about the organization.
+Make a list of questions and answers that clients/customer feedback frequently ask about the organization.

 Outline your brand’s language and tone.
-You’ll use the information in all content used in association with your business whether written or verbal.
-Think about the character and persona you want to create for your brand.
-Is your business more technical and factual or maybe it is free-spirited, lightheaded, and conversational?
+You’ll use the business information in all content used in association with your business whether written or verbal.
+Think about the character and persona you want to create for your brand, products and services.
+Is your business more b2b sale people technical and factual or maybe it is free-spirited, lightheaded, and conversational?

 Create a character representation of your clients/customers by focusing on the following: